-No, all students seeking employment are expected to find a job on their own.
-The Human Resources Office posts current student job openings regularly on the Handshake application.
+No. All students seeking employment are expected to find a job of their own.
+The Human Resources office posts current student job openings regularly on the Handshake application.
 You can locate the Handshake application by logging into your GoSWOSU and selecting ‘Handshake.'
 You must apply for positions individually.
 Selection is made by the respective departments you have submitted applications to.

-Twenty hours per week are the maximum recommended for academic reasons as well as tax reasons.
+Twenty (20) hours per week are the maximum recommended for academic reasons as well as tax reasons.
 If you work 20 or more hours per week (among all your campus jobs) FICA (Social Security) will be deducted from your wages.
-Most work study awards allow for between 10 to 20 hours per week.
+Most work-study awards allow for between 10-20 hours per week.
 Keep in mind that you should not have your work schedule when you are scheduled to be in-class, even if the class is cancelled that day for whatever reason.

-Yes you can, but it is expected that you should give your current employer at least two-weeks notice.
-If you wish to change jobs, visit the Human Resources Office to review the job openings and obtain the necessary paperwork.
+Yes, you can, but it is expected that you should give your current employers at least two weeks’ notice.
+If you wish to change jobs, visit the Human Resources office to review job openings and obtain the necessary paperwork.

-Work study earnings are taxable income.
-If taxes were withheld from your paycheck you probably are eligible for a refund depending of course on your total annual earnings.
-It is in your best interest that you file a tax return with the Internal Revenue by April 15th.
+Work-study earnings are taxable income.
+If taxes were withheld from your paycheck, you may be eligible for a refund depending on your total annual earnings.
+It is in your best interest to file a tax return with the Internal Revenue by April 15th.
 SWOSU W-2’s can be retrieved online thru your Self-Service.

 Your department should notify you when you reach your award maximum.
-The department has the option of either continuing your assignment and paying you 100 percent from their departmental budget or ending your assignment altogether.
-Most departments will make every attempt to keep you working with them, but you must be a good employee.
+The department has the option to either continue your assignment and paying you 100% from their departmental budget -or- ending your assignment altogether.
+Most departments will make every attempt to keep you working with them, butt you must be a good employee.